rohit-dimagi/docs/MutliVm/Readm.md

 -   Asynchronous processors pick up events from Kafka handle ETL into ElasticSearch, Postgres report tables, and any other events.

-In this doc you'll see an Basic overview of different Component interaction and what their purpose is in commcareHQ
+In this doc you'll see an Basic overview of different Component interaction and what their purpose is in commcareHQ.
+<sub><sup>Notes:- Application ports  mentioned in the Architecture is configurable.
+The servers mentioned inside the box is just for  simplify the illustration.For example a thick black box and a thick Black arrow pointing to postgresql means all the services inside the thick Black box will be connecting to postgresql. </sup></sub>

 ##### A Basic Architecture will look like this.